2025 Chinese coast guard and navy ship collision: Aftermath

-On August 11, Philippine Coast Guard spokesperson Jay Triella said "The (China Coast Guard vessel) CCG 3104, which was chasing the (Filipino coast guard vessel) BRP Suluan at high speed, performed a risky maneuvre from the (Philippine) vessel's starboard quarter, leading to the impact with the PLA (People's Liberation Army) Navy warship.
+On August 11, Philippine Coast Guard spokesperson Jay Tarriela said "The (China Coast Guard vessel) CCG 3104, which was chasing the (Filipino coast guard vessel) BRP Suluan at high speed, performed a risky maneuvre from the (Philippine) vessel's starboard quarter, leading to the impact with the PLA (People's Liberation Army) Navy warship.
 This resulted in substantial damage to the CCG vessel's forecastle, rendering it unseaworthy."
 He said that the Chinese crew "never responded" to the Filipino ship's offer of assistance and that earlier in the confrontation, the BRP Suluan was "targeted with a water cannon" by the Chinese but "successfully" evaded it.

 On August 11, Gan Yu, spokesperson for the China Coast Guard, claimed that the Philippines had dispatched several coast guard and government vessels near Scarborough Shoal under the pretext of resupplying fishing boats.
 According to him, despite repeated persuasion and warnings from China, the China Coast Guard took "lawful measures" to drive them away.
 He emphasized that China would defend its territorial sovereignty and maritime rights, describing the actions as "professional, standard, and legitimate."
 He also stated that the Philippine vessels had already been expelled from the waters near Scarborough Shoal, but did not mention the collision.

 On August 12, the Philippines Department of Foreign Affairs issued a statement stressing that "their [China's] actions not only posed a serious threat to Philippine personnel and vessels, but also resulted in the unfortunate collision of two Chinese ships."
 The statement further noted: "In recognition of its duty to provide assistance during maritime disasters and in carrying out missions within its jurisdiction, the Philippines promptly expressed readiness to provide medical aid and other support, including the possible towing of the disabled China Coast Guard vessel to ensure the safety of other ships in the area."

 On August 12, Admiral Ronnie Gil Gavan, Commandant of the Philippine Coast Guard, awarded the Coast Guard Bronze Cross Medal and Ribbon to the 42 crew members of BRP Suluan in recognition of their active and courageous service.
 Captain Jomark Angue was awarded the Coast Guard Distinguished Service Medal and Ribbon.